Moment resisting connections

 To achieve a rigid joint classification, the connections must be designed as slip resistant connections.
 It is usually only necessary to provide slip resistance at SLS (Category B according to BS EN 1993‑1‑8, 3.4.1) although if a rigid connection is required at ULS, slip resistance at ULS must be provided (Category C connection).

 In elastically analysed structures, bolted cover plate splices are not required to provide the full strength of the beam section, only to provide sufficient resistance against the design moments and forces at the splice location.
-Note, however that when splices are located in a member away from a position of lateral restraint, a design bending moment about the minor axis of the section, representing second order effects, must be taken into account.
+Note, however that when splices are located in a member away from a position of lateral restraint, the design bending moment must include the additional second order moments.
+Designers should refer to AD 471.